 You are probably wondering, ‘What exactly do hiring managers look for when they are looking at Event Planner resumes?’

 To see if you are a good fit, the first thing hiring managers look for is how many years you have been an Event Planner.
 As with most positions, hiring managers have ideal seniority in mind when they are recruiting, ranging from entry-level to seasoned experts.
-Even though hiring managers can count the years listed in your past employment, it is also necessary to put the number of years you have been an Event Planner in your professional summary, as well.
+Even though hiring managers can count the years listed in your past employment, it is also necessary to put the number of years you have been an Event Planner in your resume objective, as well.

 Next, hiring managers will want to know the types of events you have experience planning.
 This could include corporate events, like conferences, meetings, training seminars, and luncheons.
 This could also include private events, like weddings, family reunions, and live performance shows.
 On the other hand, this might also include functions for non-profit and professional organizations, like fundraisers and charity events.
-Include the types of events you have experience within both the professional summary section and in each position description.
+Include the types of events you have experience within both the objective section and in each position description.

 The next thing hiring managers will be looking for is the number of people you have experience hosting events for.
 There is a big difference between a wedding for 20 and a national conference for 2k.
 The number of attendees often dictates the complexity of the planning and hiring managers will want to know that you can handle the capacity of their typical events.
-Include the number of attendees in both your professional summary section, as well as in each position description.
+Include the number of attendees in both your profile/objective section, and in each position description.

 Lastly, indicate if you have any areas of specialty.
 While you may have planned all types of events in the past, most Event Planners have an area they are particularly good at, whether its managing F&B vendors or setting up complex registration systems.
-You can include your specialties in your professional summary, as well as in your cover letter.
+You can include your specialties in your professional objective as well as in your cover letter.